engineerthefuture/unifi-protect-event-backup-api/readme.md

 ### 📑 Event Flow Sequence Diagram

-Below is a sequence diagram illustrating how an event is triggered on the Unifi Protect system, sent to the `/alarmevent` endpoint, and processed through all backend steps:
+Below is a sequence diagram illustrating how an event is triggered on the Unifi Protect system, sent to the `/alarmevent` endpoint, and processed through all backend steps, including summary event processing:

 ```mermaid
 sequenceDiagram